Shopping for shipping containers but don’t quite know where to start? You’re in the right place.

 Wind & Watertight (Used) Shipping Containers

-Though they will have patches of surface rust or slight cosmetic damage, wind and watertight containers have intact floors, properly sealing doors, and are guaranteed watertight — that means no holes or leaks.
+All used containers will show significant signs of wear.
+This includes dings, dents, and patches of surface rust.
+However, they also have intact floors, properly sealing doors, and are guaranteed watertight — that means no holes or leaks.
 Boxhub also offers a 30-day money-back guarantee on these containers.

 Wind and watertight containers are ideal if:

 - Your container’s primary function will be storage.

 - Your container will be modified for non-dwelling purposes.